Data of Environmental Management Activities

 2. Contribution for Decarbonized Society

-Overseas CO2 emissions in fiscal 2020 are calculated based on the ratio of domestic and overseas net sales of completed construction contracts , and the figures in fiscal 2021 are calculated based on available energy usage fee payment records.
+Overseas CO2 emissions in fiscal 2020 are calculated based on the ratio of domestic and overseas net sales of completed construction contracts.
 The figures in fiscal 2022 are based on a 2-month survey of the types of heavy construction equipment, the number of units in operation, and the operating hours, and estimated using the percentage of net sales of completed construction contracts.
 The boundary of calculation on a consolidated basis includes the construction sites, offices, and factories of domestic affiliates, and the construction sites and offices of overseas subsidiaries.
 In fiscal 2023, the figures are estimated on the ratio of net sales of completed construction contracts based on a 5-month (Sumitomo Mitsui Construction Co., Ltd.) and 2-month (overseas subsidiaries) survey of fuel used in heavy construction equipment and electricity used for construction equipment.
+In fiscal 2024, the amount of fuel used for construction heavy machinery and the amount of electricity used for construction machinery were calculated based on a 12-month survey.

 The boundary of calculation on a consolidated basis includes construction sites, offices and factories of domestic consolidated subsidiaries and construction sites and offices of overseas subsidiaries.

-• * Emission factors used in the calculation of CO2 emissions (Scope 1 and Scope 2) in fiscal 2020, 2021 and 2022 are those provided by Keidanren (Japan Business Federation) for kerosene, diesel oil, and heavy oil A, and the default values under the Act on Promotion of Global Warming Countermeasures for the others in fiscal 2020, 2021 and 2022 .
-Emission factors used in the calculation of CO2 emissions (Scope 1 and Scope 2) in fiscal 2023 are the default values under the Act on Promotion of Global Warming Countermeasures.
+• * Emission factors used in the calculation of CO2 emissions (Scope 1 and Scope 2) in fiscal 2020 and 2022 are those provided by Keidanren (Japan Business Federation) for kerosene, diesel oil, and heavy oil A, and the default values under the Act on Promotion of Global Warming Countermeasures for the others in fiscal 2020 and 2022.
+Emission factors used in the calculation of CO2 emissions (Scope 1 and Scope 2) in fiscal 2023 and 2024 are the default values under the Act on Promotion of Global Warming Countermeasures.
+The emission factors for each fuel overseas in fiscal 2024 are the values of IPCC (outside the U.S.) and EPA (U.S.).

 CO2 Emissions from Construction Sites and Offices